 “The culprit for mold is simply just excessive moisture so the first thing you can do is begin drying out your rug the best you can.”

 The first step in getting mold out of a rug is to begin drying it out the best you can.

-As soon as you’ve dried it entirely, remove the mold and mildew debris out of the rug by vacuum cleaning.
+As soon as you’ve dried it entirely, remove the mold and mildew debris from the Area Rugs by vacuum cleaning.

 To remove that awful mildew smell, you can also use one cup of white vinegar for every two cups of water and add them to a spray bottle and spritz the carpet creating a misty layer.

 If the mildew persists, you can also use hydrogen peroxide as an alternative for getting the resistant mold and mildew out of your rug.
-You should also take into account that the ratio of hydrogen peroxide to water must be 1 to 5.
+You should also consider that the ratio of hydrogen peroxide to water must be 1 to 5.
 However, this is a great way to clean your moldy rug and get the musty mildew smells out as well.